miriam-goldman/microSLAM/README.md

 Number of Samples: 100
 ```

-The outputs of this can be interpreted as the microSLAM was able to converge, the $\tau$ variable is 2.35, and we have now estimated our random variable b as well as the coefficients of the covariates.
+This output can be interpreted as showing that microSLAM's glm in step two was able to converge, the $\tau$ variable is 2.354, the random effects variables (b) have been estimated, and the coefficients for the covariates have been estimated.

-Test the significance of the tau that was fit with a permutation test
+Next, test the significance of the estimated $\tau$ with a permutation test.

 ```
 n_tau = 100 ### number of permutations for tau test
-tautestfit = run_tau_test(glm_fit0, GRM,n_tau,species_id = "test", tau0=1, phi0=1)
+tautestfit = run_tau_test(glm_fit0, GRM, n_tau, species_id = "test", tau0=1, phi0=1)
 ```

-Calculate the pvalue from the permutation test ran on tau
+Calculate the p-value from the permutation test.

 ```
 pvalue = sum(tautestfit$t >= glmm_fit$t)/n_tau